ADDA-js/learn-js/week1/notes_w1.md

 We are going to be using the terminal a lot.
 At first it might seem cumbersome, but there is a purpose.
 First, it is way faster to navigate, create folders, and create files in the terminal.
 Second, we are going to be using terminal to commit our work to github.
 Lastly, being able to use the terminal is really helpful when you start deploying apps to a server.
 It's better to start now.

 #### Navigation
-`cd folderName'
+`cd folderName`
 - let's you change directories (that's what it stands for)
 - it's like you're clicking into that folder

-'cd ..'
+`cd ..`
 - let's you go to the previous directory

-Try it, navigate into week0, the type 'cat README.md' Hint: tab key will autocomplete, keep hitting type until you get what you want.
+Try it, navigate into week0, the type `cat README.md` Hint: tab key will autocomplete, keep hitting type until you get what you want.

 #### Creating a folder